amygorgon/didtyronzil/docs/implementation/models.md

 # Models

-[TyronZIL-js](https://github.com/julio-cabdu/tyronZIL-js) extends the implementation of the following data structures from the [Sidetree protocol](https://identity.foundation/sidetree/spec/):
+This Self-Sovereign Identity protocol extends the implementation of the following data structures from the [Sidetree protocol](https://identity.foundation/sidetree/spec/):

 ## Public key model